ISAC: Training-Free Instance-to-Semantic Attention Control for Multi-Instance Generation: Implementation Details

-To facilitate quantitative evaluation, we use a subset of countable object classes from the 80 COCO categories\footnote{Most detection models are trained on COCO classes, so we focus our evaluation on COCO, where the pretrained models are most reliable, rather than experimenting with new classes from datasets like ADE.
-In practice, benchmarks such as TokenCompose have shown minimal differences in performance trends between COCO and ADE.} \citep{lin2014microsoft}, grouped into four higher-level categories: animals, vehicles, sports, and food.
-The full list of classes and their categorical assignments is provided in \cref{tab:countable-classes}.
+For reliable automatic evaluation we use a subset of countable object classes from the 80 COCO categories\footnote{Most detection models are trained on COCO classes, so we focus our evaluation on COCO, where the pretrained models are most reliable, rather than experimenting with new classes from datasets like ADE.
+In practice, MultiGen results in TokenCompose \cite{Wang2024TokenCompose} have shown minimal differences in performance trends between COCO and ADE.} \cite{lin2014microsoft}, grouped into four super‑categories: animals, vehicles, sports, and food (\cref{tab:countable-classes}).
+We exclude classes such as \textit{``person''}, very small objects (\eg, \textit{``fork''}), ambiguous items (\eg, \textit{``book''}), or objects whose duplication is ill‑defined (\eg, \textit{``bench''}), due to difficulties in reliable detection or instance differentiation.

-We excluded certain COCO classes from our evaluation for the following reasons: The person class was removed due to the difficulty of instance differentiation caused by high variability in pose and posture.
-We also excluded small or background-like objects such as fork, spoon, knife, keyboard, remote, and toothbrush, which are challenging to detect reliably.
-In addition, we omitted scene or ambiguous objects like tv, book, clock, vase, bed, and couch, where instance boundaries are often unclear.
-Finally, we removed objects such as bench, bowl, chair, and dining table, where duplication or spatial overlap lack meaningful semantic distinction.

-\textbf{Multi-class Accuracy.} For each evaluation, we randomly sample $k$ classes $(2\leq k \leq5)$ from a single category and compose a prompt in the form: “A photo of a [class A], a [class B], ..., and a [class E].”
-For example, when sampling from the animal category, the prompt could be: “A photo of a dog, a cat, a horse, a cow, and a sheep.”
-The image is then generated using a text-to-image diffusion model conditioned on this prompt.

-\textbf{Multi-instance Accuracy.} In this setup, we randomly sample a single class $A$ and specify the number of instances $n$ $(2\leq n \leq 5)$ to generate.
-The corresponding prompt is structured as: “A photo of [n] [class A]s.”
-For instance, if the selected class is “cat” and $n=5$, the prompt would be: “A photo of five cats.”
-The model is then evaluated on its ability to correctly generate the specified number of instances of the given class.